qtian13/professional-README-generator/README.md

 * User would be prompted to answer a series of questions related to their projects after run the command.
 * The generated README file includes `title`, `description`, `table of content`, `installation`, `usage`, `license`, `contributing`, `tests`, `questions`.
 * There would be a table of conent which can direct users to different section of the README file.
-* The generated README file is located in the current folded named yourREADME.md
+* The generated README file is located in the current folder named `yourREADME.md`.
 ## Installation:
 The command should be run in the [Node JS](https://nodejs.org/en/) environment
 ```console